 All of our team members are dedicated to visiting and serving as many cities, towns, and communities as possible to help clients start and grow businesses.
 They are often travelling around the province to ensure everyone has access to our services.
 Let’s take a peek at what they’ve been up to so far this summer.

 Our team members have a large number of recurring events that they dedicate their time to on a regular basis, including:

-In May, we participated in over 15 events and presentations across the province!
+In May, we participated in over 15 events and presentations across the province.
 These events and workshops included a wide range of topics in a number of different locations, including Business Model Canvas/business plan training in Camrose and Fort McMurray, business startup information for new immigrants in Edmonton, and market research guidance in Medicine Hat, Lethbridge, and Edmonton.
-In addition, our team also participated in a handful of awesome small business events, including:
+In addition, our team also participated in a handful of exciting small business events, including:

 Can you believe that our team accomplished all of that in ONE month?!
 They really are small business superheroes.
 The activities continued into June and July as our team delivered presentations with partner organizations across Alberta.
-We also participated in valuable events like Calgary Economic Development’s Startup Saturday, NIDOA Calgary’s Business Workshop, and the incredible Innovation Rodeo in Calgary!
+We also participated in valuable events like Calgary Economic Development’s Startup Saturday, NIDOA Calgary’s Business Workshop, and the incredible Innovation Rodeo in Calgary.